hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 ## TOP500

 The TOP500 was introduced by Hans Meuer and Jack Dongarra in 1993.
 Supercomputers are evaluated based on their floating-point operations (FLOPs) per second on the dense linear solver benchmark, LINPACK.
-The list is produced twice a year, at the International Supercomputing Conference in May/June, and at the Supercomputing Conference in November.
+The list is produced twice a year, at the International Supercomputing Conference (ISC) in May/June, and at the Supercomputing Conference (SC) in November.

 Since the TOP500 began tracking supercomputing performance, the performance of the #1 machine has approximately doubled every two years (thus following the consequence of Moore's law, that the number of transistors in a dense integrated circuit will double approximately every two years).